When People Say "How's It Going?", "What's Up?" or "What's New?"

 The confusing middle ground

-Another thing that happens fairly often is someone will say "How's it going?", hoping to start a conversation.
-The other person will say "Good.
+Another thing that happens fairly often is someone will say, "How's it going?", hoping to start a conversation.
+The other person will say, "Good.
 How are you?", but not because they're doing the greeting version, but because they can't think of anything to say.
-The first person will then respond "I'm good too...."
+The first person will then respond, "I'm good too...."
 Then there will be this confused moment hanging in the air before the conversation peters out.
-By the halfway point of the back and forth neither side knows whether they're playing out a Greeting or a Conversation Starter, and once the exchange is over they're paralyzed and not sure how to go forward.
+By the halfway point of the back and forth neither side knew whether they were playing out a Greeting or a Conversation Starter, and once the exchange was over they were paralyzed and not sure how to go forward.

-This can all leave you confused.
+This can all leave you baffled.
 Thankfully getting your wires crossed with someone doesn't really hurt you.
-So you passed someone on campus and they wanted to talk and you just greeted them and went on?
+So you passed a classmate on campus and they wanted to talk, and you just greeted them and went on?
 No big deal, you still said hello.
-It's not like you embarrassed yourself on anything.
+It's not like you humiliated yourself or anything.
 If the same thing happened to you, you'd understand.
 Or they wanted to talk and you couldn't come up with a response and fell into an accidental greeting?
-Just take a second to think of something to say and re-initiate the conversation again.
+Just take a second to think of something to say and re-initiate the conversation.
 Overall, don't over-analyze things or worry about it too much.
 It gets easier to handle these situations when you realize it's fine if you sometimes get them wrong.

 Disliking "What's up?" because of the awkwardness it can be associated with

-There's no doubt "How are you?" can be at the center of some forced, uncomfortable social interactions where you don't feel like you have your act together.
-It's a case where you can come to dislike the phrases because of the situations they get linked to.
+There's no doubt "How are you?" can be at the center of some forced, uncomfortable interactions, especially when you don't feel like you have your social act together on the whole.
+You can come to dislike the phrases because of the situations they get linked to.
 One example is when you see someone around all the time, but for whatever reason you always struggle to make conversation with them.
-This happens a lot with coworkers or acquaintances you don't have a ton in common with.
-In these cases you always seem to go through the whole greeting thing and it always feels really forced and awkward.
+This happens a lot with co-workers or acquaintances you don't have a ton in common with.
+In these cases you always seem to go through the whole greeting thing and it always feels really perfunctory and awkward.
 You know you should be saying more to them, but the words escape you.
 Every "How are you?
 Good, you?" just twists the knife.
 The "What's new?" is a more a symptom of the problem, not the cause.
-How to fix the underlying issue of thinking what to say is for another article.
+How to fix the underlying issue of being able to think of something else to say is for another article.